 \label{neighbor_status}

-In most geographic routing protocols, each node obtains the location information of its neighboring nodes from the information in hello packets sent by neighboring nodes.
+In most geographic routing protocols, each node obtains the location information of its neighboring nodes from the information in the hello packets sent by neighboring nodes.

-However, the information in a hello packet may become outdated if the hello packet cannot be received or the transmission interval is long.
+However, the information in a hello packet may become outdated if the hello packet cannot be received or if the transmission interval is long.

 Therefore, in SIGO, the neighbor status prediction precisely identifies which roads or intersections neighboring vehicles exist.